the-dissidents/emmm/libemmm/README.md

 [.pre;]
 ```

-In normal paragraphs, use a slash `\` to **escape** the character immediately after it, so that it will not be interpreted as a special character (e.g. the beginning of a modifier).
+In normal paragraphs, you can use a backslash `\` to **escape** a character immediately after it, so that it will not be interpreted as a special character (e.g. the beginning of a modifier).

 **Inline modifiers** are similar to block modifiers, but occur in paragraphs.
 They are written as `[/baa]` or `[/baa args]`.
 If accepting content, use `[;]` to mark the end of their scope.